opalkelly-opensource/design-resources/README.md

 Software
 --------
-A C++ API wrapper is provided to interact with the I2C device through the FrontPanel software interface.
+A C++ API is provided to interact with the I2C device through the FrontPanel software interface.

 An example program written in C++ is also provided and can be used to